dcfrancisco/checksum_generator_rust/README.md

-Ah, I see!
-You want to clarify that this tool does not yet generate the same checksum as **COMPUTE!
-Magazine's** version.
-In that case, here's how you can adjust the **README.md**:

 ### Suggested Placement and Phrasing for the Disclaimer

 You can place the disclaimer in the introduction or in a "Note" section after explaining the purpose of the tool, specifically mentioning that it’s not yet compatible with **COMPUTE!
 Magazine's** checksum format.